 This also meant I had to do a lot of research on my own, as I discovered that even most of the health professionals I talked with weren’t aware of the various problems people suffered as a result of eating foods not suited for their best health.
 Sure, doctors and dietitians knew that if you were diagnosed with celiac disease, you needed to avoid gluten.
 If they knew about interstitial cystitis, they may have found some of their patients/clients respond well to a low-acid diet.
-And to those fortunate enough to have a food allergy they tested positively for, as opposed to a food intolerance or other adverse food reaction, then they knew to recommend a diet without that food in it, and could prescribe antihistamines or other treatments to ease symptoms.
+And to those “fortunate” enough to have a cut-and-dry positive result to a food allergy, as opposed to a vague food intolerance or other adverse food reaction, then they knew to recommend a diet without that food in it, and could prescribe antihistamines or other treatments to ease symptoms.

 However, functional conditions such as dysphasia (difficulty swallowing) or IBS (irritable bowel syndrome) aren’t as cut and dried.
-Dysphasia could be related to eosinophilic esophagitis which is related to allergy (back to not knowing again!) and IBS could be triggered by food or just be the way the gastrointestinal tract misfires.
+Dysphasia could be related to eosinophilic esophagitis which is related to allergy (back to not knowing again!) and IBS could be triggered by food such as the group known as FODMAPs, or just be the way the gastrointestinal tract misfires.

-I have been studying Nutrition and Food Science, with emphasis in Dietetics, so I can ultimately work with media, researchers, and food companies to help develop and provide information to others who have health issues they may not realize are related to their diets.
-The didactic program I am enrolled in is at California State University at Chico, and I have also studied sciences at Huntington College of Health Sciences of Knoxville, TN; California State University at Sacramento; and University of California at Santa Cruz.
+I focused my studies on Nutrition and Food Science, with emphasis in Dietetics, so I ultimately will be able to work with media, researchers, and food companies to help develop and provide information to others who have health issues they may not realize are related to their diets.
+The didactic program I completed was through California State University at Chico, and I have also taken science courses at Huntington College of Health Sciences of Knoxville, TN; California State University at Sacramento; and University of California at Santa Cruz.
 I am currently certified in ServSafe and HACCP (Hazard Analysis & Critical Control Points).

 See my LinkedIn profile for more information.